EPMA analysis for a meteorite or suspected meteorite

 When we approach the analysis and subsequent classification of a suspected meteorite, we're looking for combinations of very specific complimentary geochemical and petrologic diagnostic indicators.
 Endeavoring to either support its placement in, or eliminate it from, an already well established meteorite taxonomy.

-While there are many tools with superior resolution, and a greater ability to detect more subtle aspects of a specimen geochemistry, sometimes less is more.
+While there are many tools with superior resolution, and a greater ability to detect more subtle aspects of a specimen's geochemistry, sometimes less is more.
 The electron microprobe is a sort of "goldilocks" tool with enough resolution and enough versatility to be just right for this diagnostic analysis required for the initial analysis and characterization.
 There are certainly exceptions to this, but we can delve into that later.

 And so, in performing this initial fundamental work, we find the electron microprobe (EPMA) is indispensable.